drvinceknight/pfm/book/building-tools/06-documentation/tutorial/img/documentation_in_vscode/main.md

 The following text is a recommended reference on Markov chains:

 > Stewart, William J. Probability, Markov chains, queues, and simulation: the
-> mathematical basis of performance modeling.
+> mathematical basis of performance modelling.
 Princeton university press, 2009.